 As with many things Python, you really want to use the NumPy libraries.
-In which case you can gain some performance back (keep your expectations reasonable) with the Upper Case, NumPy buffer, routines.
+In which case you can gain some performance back (keep your expectations reasonable) with the Upper Case, NumPy routines, which use in-place buffers, like "normal" MPI.